thinkUXca/jekyll-now/_posts/2017-07-05-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground.md

 Understanding Gestalt Principles will help you be a better UX designer.

 The lack of descriptiveness of the name, Gestalt Principles, might make you think that this is some complicated black magic stuff you need a PhD to understand.
 If they were called "Five-ish Principles of Design Based On The Way Humans Perceive and Process Visual Information", it would be much more clear what they are (and also much more painful to say).
-This post is going to explain them in simple terms, and show you how to apply them when designing your wireframes.
+This post is going to explain the Figure/Ground Gestalt Principle by example.

 # Why should you care? #